alunmorris/Multi-channel-wireless-voltmeter/README.md

  The lost signal and battery warnings appear the same as in the Summary view.

-##Repository overview
+## Repository overview
 The repositry contains C++ code for the Arduino IDE and circuit diagrams.
 The Transmitter and Receiver are in seperate folders.
 Read through the options to set and the compile settings guidance.
 They have been complied on Arduino 1.8.13.

 ### Transmitter code
 One .ino file.
-Uses SPI and FR24 and avr/sleep libraries.
+Uses SPI, RF24 and avr/sleep libraries.
-Compiled with with Board Manager megaTinyCore version 2.1.2 or 2.1.5 (the latest as at 21 Nov 2020)
+Compiled to 3986 bytes with Board Manager megaTinyCore version 2.1.2 or 2.1.5 (the latest as at 21 Nov 2020)

+### Display Code
+One .ino file and two .h files (in /library) for the custom font.
+Uses SPI, RF24, Wire, SSD1306Ascii and SSD1306AsciiWire libraries.
+Compiled to 14118 bytes with the noise filter and 'show Vdd' options used.